Deep Learning as the Disciplined Construction of Tame Objects

-In this expository document, we have discussed ways in which tame geometry provides a good framework for the study of optimization and deep learning: it is both realistic, in that it encompasses current deep-learning architectures, and prolific, in that it allows to develop nontrivial theoretical guarantees that are relevant in~practice.
+In this expository document, we have discussed ways in which tame geometry provides a good framework for the study of optimization and deep learning: it is both realistic, in that it encompasses current deep-learning architectures, and prolific, in that it allows one to develop nontrivial theoretical guarantees that are relevant in~practice.

-The realism of o-minimality is easy to see, when one considers the composability guarantees in tame geometry.
-Alternate theoretical frameworks include, in increasing order of realism: convexity, weak convexity, smoothness (typically continuous differentiability with Lipschitz first derivative), subdifferential regularity, and locally Lipschitz continuity.
+The realism of o-minimality is shown by the fact that a vast majority of DNNs are definable in an o-minimal structure.
+This follows notably from the remarkable composability guarantees in tame geometry.
+In stark contrast, all modern theoretical frameworks do not account for DNNs, even simple ReLU-based feedforward MultiLayer Percetprons.
+Such frameworks include: convexity, weak convexity, smoothness (e.g., continuous differentiability with Lipschitz first derivative), and subdifferential regularity.
 Yet, the activation and loss functions encountered in the training of Deep Neural Networks (DNNs) (see \cref{table:definable} and \cref{400_AFs_remark}) feature nonconvexity and nonsmoothness.
 Specifically, DNNs are in general not differentiable, so the smoothness assumption does not apply (gradients are discontinuous; think of absolute value), and feature nonsmoothness that cannot be accounted for by a convexity assumption, or any weakened form (e.g., weak convexity, prox-regularity, or even Clarke regularity; think of minus absolute value).

-The prolific nature, while not fully realized, yet, is also becoming apparent.
+The prolific nature, while not yet fully realized, is also becoming apparent.
 While optimization over trigonometric functions, for instance, is not decidable even in the box-constrained case, see \eg{} \cite[3.5.5]{liberti2019undecidability}, optimization in tame geometry is computable, at least in the sense of first-order critical points, both in theory and practice.
 The chain rule on some generalized derivatives enables automatic differentiation in PyTorch or TensorFlow.
 It is consequently a key component for Deep Learning practice, while at the same time intimately tied to tame geometry.
-We hope that the prolific nature of o-minimality will spur much future research.
+We hope that the prolific nature of o-minimality will motivate future research.

-\section{Some facts used in the proofs of \cref{sec:descentmethods}}
+\section{Some facts used in the proofs of \Cref{sec:descentmethods}}